 - Play separation games such as hide and seek and peek-a-boo

-Be patient with your little one – it is a stage and if managed with empathy, one that will pass.
+Be patient with your little one – it is a normal stage and if managed with empathy, one that will pass.